 The Bedford Fire Department is a fully paid department with 64 certified personnel protecting approximately 50,000 citizens in 10 square miles.
-The Operations Division works a 3 shift: 24 on 48 off schedule with 19 firefighters/paramedics assigned to each shift.
-Three fire stations protect the city with 1 Ladder Truck, 2 Engines, 3 Ambulances, an Air/Light Truck, a Mobile Command Vehicle, and a Battalion Chief Vehicle.
+The Operations Division works three shifts: 48 hours on 96 hours off schedule with 21 firefighters/paramedics assigned to each shift.
+Three fire stations protect the city with one Ladder Truck, two Engines, three Ambulances, an air and light truck, a mobile command post, and a battalion chief vehicle.

 The division also assists the Fire Prevention Division extensively through regular annual fire inspections and emergency management operations, and fire cause and determination.

 - To respond to all calls for service, whether it is an emergency or non-emergency, in a timely and professional manner.

 - To minimize the amount of fire loss experienced in the city through the implementation of appropriate fire suppression tactics and resources.

 - To provide the highest possible level of emergency medical care to the citizens through the use of the most up-to-date procedures recognized in emergency health care.

 - To provide the highest quality of training to department personnel to comply with all required mandates.